-Graduate students are invited to join us for Christian Thoughts-in-Progress, a new series designed for graduate students seeking to integrate their Christian faith with their academic pursuits.
+Graduate students are invited to join us next Friday, March 6 for the next session of Christian Thoughts-in-Progress, a series designed for graduate students seeking to integrate their Christian faith with their academic pursuits.
 The program offers a supportive community for scholars seeking growth in their vocation as integrated Christian thinkers who are making a legitimate contribution to the academy as well as to the church and the common good.
 Each session will feature a brief presentation from a graduate student member of our community.
 The presenter will highlight ways in which they see their work attempting to make a contribution to their discipline and the Christian community at large.

 Dates: Monthly on Fridays, 12:00 - 1:00 pm